NetApp/trident/docs/frequently_asked_questions.rst

 Why should I install Trident to work as a CSI Provisioner?
 ----------------------------------------------------------

-With the 19.07 release, Trident now fully adheres to the latest CSI 1.1 specification and is production ready.
-This enables users to experience all features exposed by the current release, as well as future releases.
+With each new release, Trident aims to adhere to the latest CSI specification.
+This enables users to make use of developments in the upstream CSI community when Trident functions as a CSI Provisioner.
 Trident can continue to fix issues or add features without touching the Kubernetes core, while also absorbing any standardized future changes or features efficiently.

 How do I install Trident to work as a CSI Provisioner?